David T. Kearns: Later career

 Kearns left the Department of Education on January 20, 1993.
 He later joined the faculty of Harvard University's Graduate School of Education where he taught for two years.
 Kearns has served on the board of trustees for the Ford Foundation, Time Warner, Dayton Hudson, and Ryder.
 He is also a former chairman of the National Urban League.

 Kearns was Chairman of New American Schools, an organization dedicated to excellence in American schools.
 New American Schools has since merged with the American Institutes for Research.

 The University of Rochester established the David T. Kearns Center for Leadership and Diversity in Science and Engineering to expand the pool of individuals who pursue undergraduate and graduate careers in the sciences and engineering.

 Kearns published several books including: Winning the Brain Race: A Bold Plan to Make Our Schools Competitive (1988), Prophets in the Dark: How Xerox Reinvented Itself and Beat Back the Japanese (1992), A Legacy of Learning (1999) and Crossing the Bridge: Family, Business, Education, Cancer, and the Lessons Learned (2005).

 Personal life

-Kearns lost his left eye to radiation treatment related to his cancer in 1993, prompting him to wear an eye patch for the rest of his life.
 Kearns and his wife, Shirley, had four daughters and two sons.
 They also had 18 grandchildren.

+Kearns lost his left eye to radiation treatment related to his cancer in 1993, prompting him to wear an eye patch for the rest of his life.

 Kearns died on February 25, 2011, at the age of 80 in Vero Beach, Florida, from complications related to sinus cancer.